richee-w/photomendy-journal/content/posts/struggling.md

 * Services well laid out.
 * Use this to inspire my ideas.
 * Simple and straight forward layout, it's a shame that it's not too good on a mobile device.
 Looks as though the responsive aspects have been poorly implemented.  **I can do better.**

+Edit: 10/03/2022:  Feeling much better today and looking back at this now?
+Not bad considering I was a mess.